dy/piezo/docs/r&d.md

     - memcpy static once heap grows
       + heap grows rarely, unlike static, since it's more like tetris - once arr is filled it destroys
     - requires hard heap limit anyways to prevent infinities
+    - once heap grows all array refs are lost
+      - we need to store refs as relative

   ? do we actually need growing memory?
     + limited memory ensures portability